-Description: One of the sixteen elephants that holds the Earth, Airavata, a seven-headed flying elephant, is famous as the mount of God Indra.
-Snowy-white in colour, this white-winged elephant was created during the legendary event, the Churning of the Ocean.
+Description: One of the sixteen elephants that hold the Earth, Airavata, a seven-headed flying elephant, is famous as the mount of God Indra.
+Snowy-white in color, this white-winged elephant was created during the legendary event, the Churning of the Ocean.
 The white elephants we see today are said to be the descendants of the great Airavata.

 Akupara AKA: Kurma

 Appearance: Tortoise that supports sixteen elephants that hold up the earth.